Getting Started

 Run this command in your terminal:

-openclaw mcp add --transport streamable-http {slug} https://{slug}.mctx.aiReplace {slug} with the App's slug.
+openclaw mcp add --transport streamable-http {slug} https://{slug}.mctx.aiReplace {slug} with the MCP server's slug.
 To pin to a specific version, use https://{slug}.mctx.ai/v1.0.0 with the version shown on your subscription card.

 You can also install via the mctx marketplace — see Install via OpenClaw for the full guide.